language of albanians

 This specific speech takes up a branch all on its own on the Indo-European tree, meaning that it’s no close relatives around.
 Before being identified as belonging to a solitary branch within the Indo-European tree, it had been also considered Germanic and Balto-Slavic.
 However, Albanian has influenced many Balkan languages.

-It Has A Confusing History
+It Has a Confusing History

 Even today, it isn’t entirely clear how and from what Albanian evolved. it’s no surviving relatives and even its ancestors are obscure. it’s often thought to be descended from Illyrian but there’s not enough evidence to conclusively confirm that.
 The very fact that only a few samples of Illyrian languages have survived to the present day doesn’t help.